A look at what ventriculomegaly means during pregnancy

 Somehow, I managed to wipe the goop off my belly, pull my pants up, and heft myself off the exam table.
 I felt numb as I drove home.
 Terms the doctor had thrown around like “brain damage” and “abortion” swirled through my head.
 I thought about amniocentesis, an invasive and sometimes miscarriage-inducing procedure.
 My husband, Josh, had just gotten home from work and was waiting to hear how things had gone.
 I told him the specialist was a jerk, and I cried.

 I returned the following week for the fetal echocardiogram, and I had Josh come with me.
 I needed an extra set of ears and supportive arms.
-The echocardiogram was an elaborate term for an ultrasound that looked at the baby’s heart in greater detail.
+The echocardiogram was an elaborate term for an ultrasound that looked at the baby’s heart in greater detail and is common when ventriculomegaly is suspected.
 We were assured Megan looked healthy in every other way.
 There were no signs of Down Syndrome, mental retardation, heart defects, or other issues.
 She just had mildly enlarged brain ventricles.
 I saw the same specialist again, and he had the gall to repeat that I was too far along to terminate the pregnancy.
 My husband swiftly stepped in and affirmed our desire to carry the pregnancy to term.
 The doctor seemed to catch himself, and he paused to explain that where he had done his residency on the east coast, affluent couples chose to abort because of easily fixable conditions like cleft palates.
 How depressing, we told him.

 |Me at 37 weeks.|